Where are you located?

 Yes.
-A Doctors referral is required.
+For Veteran Affairs sometimes a Doctors referral is required.
 We are required to call for pre-approval for New Patients.
 Please call our office for more details.

 What are your payment options?

-We accept Visa, MasterCard, Debit/Interac and cheques/cash.
+We accept Visa, MasterCard, Debit/Interac and cash.
 A receipt will always be issued for each treatment.
 We also can do “contactless payments.”
 This is where we can store a credit card in our encrypted, secure, online system.
 This provides a safe and fast method of payment for you and our employees.

 What should I bring to my first appointment?

 Bring your referral if referred by a Doctor.
-Your claim number if it is an ICBC or WCB claim.
+Your claim number if it is an ICBC claim.
 Also any special reports (X-ray, MRI, CT scan).
 For Physical Therapy patients, bring loose clothing (shorts, tank tops) that will expose the area that needs to be treated.
-We also have gowns and shorts.
+We also have gowns, shirts and shorts.